List of The Seven Deadly Sins characters: Elaine

 Elaine (エレイン, Erein) is a princess of the Fairies (妖精族, Yōsei-zoku) and King's younger sister, as well as the Guardian Saint of the Fountain of Youth (生命の泉).
 Elaine held the post for 700 years after King left in search of his best friend, Helbram.
 She has the power to control Nature and the wind in her environment.
 20 years before the series began, she met Ban when he attempted to drink from the fountain, but they ended up falling in love over seven days.
 Both she and Ban were mortally wounded by a red demon that destroyed the forest, but Elaine gave Ban the water of the fountain through a kiss so he could survive and create a new forest for her people.
 After her death, Elaine's soul resides in the Necropolis (死者の都, Shisha no Miyako) dimension until she is revived by Melascula; consumed by her regret and unable to control her actions, she attacks Jericho as she did not look kindly upon her feelings towards and the time she was spending with Ban.
 But Jericho and Ban manage to help Elaine break free of her negative emotions, with her remaining among the living due to Melascula's spell.
 Like King, Elaine grows a pair of wings as a sign of her power growth as she helps the Sins defeat Melascula.
 After Ban goes to purgatory to find Meliodas' emotions, she fights along with Holy Knights as she waits for Ban; in the midst of the battle, she starts dying again, but Ban uses his new powers to fully resurrect her at the cost of his immortality.
 Elaine came in eighth place in a 2014 character popularity poll for the series.

 Cath

 Cath (キャス, Kyasu) is a mysterious cat-like creature that Arthur acquired as a familiar during his training in Istal, keeping him alive while in constant physical contact.
 But Cath is actually a spawn of Chaos named Cath Palug (キャス・パリーグ, Kyasu Parīgu), an embodiment of avarice and destruction that cannot be killed by any means.
 Cath desires to become the King of Chaos and only protected Arthur in order to eat him once he was resurrected as the vessel of Chaos.
-Cath devours Arthur's arm to acquire a fragment of Chaos with the Deadly Sins keeping him at bay until Arthur decides to use his power to absorb Cath back into the Chaos he was created from.
+When revealing his true nature, Cath devours Arthur's arm to acquire a fragment of Chaos and attacks the party mutating into a grotesque cat-like monster with the Deadly Sins keeping him at bay until Arthur decides to use his power to absorb Cath back into the Chaos he was created from.
+Cath returns in the sequel as the real main antagonist, having taken Arthur's body and powers to pose as him to exterminate all non human races in a complex plan to be able to destroy Britannia and the world while ensuring humanity suffers.